 - USA Patriot Act Information about how to respond if law enforcement “knocks at the door;” for changes made by the USA Patriot Act to a number of laws; and the ALA Resolution on Patriot Act regarding electronic surveillance and privacy.

-- Office for Intellectual Freedom site, containing ALA Intellectual Freedom Policies, Help with Challenges, Privacy, RFID (Radio Frequency IDentification Tags), ALA Resolutions, Children’s Internet Protection Act, Notable First Amendment Court Cases, News, and What You Can Do to Oppose Censorship.
+- Office for Intellectual Freedom site, containing ALA Intellectual Freedom Policies, Help with Challenges, Privacy, RFID (Radio Frequency Identification Tags), ALA Resolutions, Children’s Internet Protection Act, Notable First Amendment Court Cases, News, and What You Can Do to Oppose Censorship.
 “Intellectual Freedom is the right of every individual to both seek and receive information from all points of view without restriction.
 It provides for free access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored.
 Intellectual freedom encompasses the freedom to hold, receive and disseminate ideas.”
 [Intellectual Freedom and Censorship Q&A, American Library Association, May 29, 2007.
 (Accessed Dec.
 23, 2019)]

 - Freedom to Read Foundation: Information concerning how expanded surveillance powers are being used in libraries and bookstores.

 Stay aware of state legislation affecting Internet use in public libraries and requirements for CIPA (Children’s Internet Protection Act).
 Read ALA’s information pages about CIPA (Children’s Internet Protection Act).
 Look at the issues about the Deleting Online Predators Act, DOPA, (which expands CIPA to include “social networking” websites) on ALA’s information site about the issues of Online Social Networks.

 The ALA has also elaborated a statement regarding confidentiality and privacy guidelines for implementing and maintaining virtual reference services: